What Is the Wilderness Tabernacle?

-In order to stay on topic, we are going to look at just a couple of letters from this word in their pictograph forms.
-The two outer letters "tav" and "hey" in that respective order, are a prefix and suffix to the root "ruwm" רוּם and can shed some light on what is meant by this word.
+We will look at just a couple of letters from this word in their pictograph forms to stay on topic.
+The two outer letters "tav" and "hey" in that particular order, are a prefix and suffix to the root "ruwm" רוּם and can shed some light on what is meant by this word.

-The first prefix letter of the word "tĕruwmah" תְּרוּמָה is a "tav" and it was presented as a cross.
+The first prefix letter of the word "tĕruwmah" תְּרוּמָה is a "tav," and a cross represented it.
 It symbolized the sign of a covenant.
-This is sincerely marvelous considering that this was a written symbol long before the cross was used as an instrument for justice and judgment.
+This revelation is sincerely marvelous, considering that this was a written symbol long before the cross became an instrument for justice and judgment.

-The final suffix letter of "tĕruwmah" תְּרוּמָה is a "hey".
-It can be portrayed as a window relating to the idea of revelation and can display what comes from the word being defined.
+The final suffix letter of "tĕruwmah" תְּרוּמָה is a "hey."
+It can be portrayed as a window relating to the idea of revelation and can display what comes from the word defined.

-In combination with this prefix and suffix, and center root we could say that "tĕruwmah" תְּרוּמָה or freewill offering is what comes from lifting high and exalting of the covenant.
+In combination with this prefix, suffix, and center root, we could say that "tĕruwmah" תְּרוּמָה or freewill offering is what comes from lifting high and exalting of the covenant.